fortrabbit/help/docs/craft-3-setup.md

 SECURITY_KEY=69UzZSEquw9E7RdCyRRTRb1lxe7h0EPd
 ```

-It will contain a value when you have [installed Craft 3 correctly on your local machine](/craft-3-install-local).
+It will contain a value if you have [installed Craft 3 correctly on your local machine](/craft-3-install-local).
 Copy that line.
 Go to the App's ENV vars settings in the Dashboard and paste that line.
 Here is the direct link:

 * [dashboard.fortrabbit.com/apps/{{app-name}}/vars](https://dashboard.fortrabbit.com/apps/{{app-name}}/vars)